NelsonPython/autonomousQA/01-generic_web_input_form.md

 ![screen shot of login page](images/loginPage3.png)

-### Pre-requisites

-In order to run this script, install [Selenium](https://selenium-python.readthedocs.io/installation.html) and [Python](https://www.python.org/downloads/).
+In order to run this script, make sure [Python](https://www.python.org/downloads/) is installed.
+Install [Selenium for Python](https://selenium-python.readthedocs.io/installation.html).
 Use a [Firefox browser](https://www.mozilla.org/en-US/firefox/)

 ### How it works

-Import the Selenium libraries and import the time library
+Import the Selenium libraries

 ```
 from selenium import webdriver